timani/prsync/README.md

 [PANTHEON RSYNC APP](https://github.com/timani/Prsync)
 =================

-If you need to transfer files between your local development environment and Pantheon, the fastest way to get this done is using RSYNC.
-This is especially useful if you have files that are over 500MB and can not use the Pantheon dashboard to import your files.
+If you need to transfer files between your local development environment and [Pantheon](https://www.getpantheon.com/), the fastest way to get this done is using RSYNC.
+This is especially useful if you have files that are over 500MB and can not use the Pantheon dashboard to get the import done.

 Note: This is an Open Source application that is not actually supported by the [Pantheon](https://www.getpantheon.com/) team.